cryptolok/GhostInTheNet/README.md

 Limitations:
 * You can still be found with VLAN logs if using ethernet or by triangulation if using WiFi
-* MAC spoofing won't work if appropriate mitigations have been taken, like DAI or sticky MAC
+* MAC spoofing won't work if appropriate mitigations has been taken, like DAI or sticky MAC
 * Might be buggy with some CISCO switches
 * Not suitable for production servers

 ## How it works

-The basic and primary network protocol is ARP for IPv4 and NDP (ICMPv6) for IPv6, located in the link layer, provides main connectivity in a LAN.
+The basic and primary network protocol is ARP for IPv4 and NDP (ICMPv6) for IPv6, located in the link and network layer, provides main connectivity in a LAN.

-Despite its utility and simplicity, it has numerous vulnerabilities that can lead to the MITM attack and leak of confidentiality.
+Despite its utility and simplicity, it has numerous vulnerabilities that can lead to a MITM attack and leak of confidentiality.

 Patching of such a widely used standard is a practically impossible task.